brainhack-school2022/project_template/README.md

 ### Tools

 The "project template" project will rely on the following technologies:
- * Nomrative modelling using the [PCN toolkit](https://github.com/amarquand/PCNtoolkit)
+ * Normative modelling using the [PCN toolkit](https://github.com/amarquand/PCNtoolkit)
  * python packaging.
  * google collab.
  * the [brainahck cloud](https://brainhack.org/brainhack_cloud/)

 ### Data

+The data for this project  is the [Queensland Twin IMaging (QTIM)](https://openneuro.org/datasets/ds004169/versions/1.0.5) dataset: a multimodal neuroimaging dataset of young adult twins and siblings (18-30 years, N = 1026), including a subsample of participants, scanned a second time to assess test-retest reliability (N = 78, test-retest interval ~ 3.5 months).

 Ultimately, the project template will be used by all BHS participants.
 Data on the different projects will be aggregareted on the [following page](https://psy6983.brainhackmtl.org/project).
 This will serve as an additional example gallery in the years to come for future brainhack school students.
 Many reports from [BHS 2020](https://github.com/brainhack-school2020) already used this template.